SustainableCommunityDevelopmentHub/hugo_site/content/fall2021_areas.md

 date = "2021-07-23"
 +++

+“In the instinct to schedule meetings, it appears that we often neglect to give participants a chance to prepare and form their thoughts.“ - Anne Quito

+## Areas

+## Methodology

 (1) researching and publishing of useful and contextually relevant SCDhub ( video and document review) solutions library in WET topic areas.